nmstate/nmstate.github.io/user/quick_guide.md

 Nmstate requires NetworkManager 1.26 or later version installed and started.

-In order to support specific capabilities, additional packages are required:
+In order to support specific capabilities, additional packages is required:
 - OpenVSwitch support through the NM provider requires `NetworkManager-ovs`.

-- Extended ovsdb support requires `openvswitch-2.11` and `python3-openvswitch2.11` or greater.

-- Team interface support through the NM provider requires `NetworkManager-team`

 ### Install from source